7h30ry/writeups/Reverse-Engineering/FlagAppraisal.md

 After about an hour spent coming up with that I decided to actually reverse it and solve it a better way

-Now one thing i noticed was this:
+This is basically the algorithm and one thing i noticed was this:

 ```c
 state = 0